 The Group is exposed to the risk arising from the production of cash flows that are not sufficient to guarantee Group payments due, with effects on adequate profitability and growth such as to guarantee the pursuit of strategic objectives.
 Moreover, this risk is connected with the difficulty the Group may have in obtaining loans or a worsening in conditions of loans necessary to support Group operations in appropriate time frames.
 The debt indicated above could also negatively affect Group operations in the future, limiting its capacity to obtain further financing or to obtain it at more favourable conditions.
 In particular, over the next 12 months, together with the short-term instalments of medium- and long-term loans, several short-term credit lines will expire, the renewal of which is crucial to be able to continue operating.
 A detailed examination of these lines is provided in the Notes.

 To face this risk, the Group’s cash flows and credit line needs are monitored constantly by management or, in the case of the Piaggio group, managed centrally under the control of the Piaggio group’s Treasury Department, in order to guarantee an effective and efficient management of financial resources, as well as optimise the debt’s maturity standpoint.
-In addition, Piaggio & C., parent company of the Piaggio group, finances the temporary cash requirements of its subsidiaries through the direct provision of short-term loans regulated at market conditions or through guarantees.
+In addition, Piaggio & C., the parent company of the Piaggio group, finances the temporary cash needs of its subsidiaries through the direct disbursement of short-term loans regulated at market conditions or through guarantees, and also provides for the transfer of receivables and supply chain financing or reverse factoring operations as specified in more detail in the valuation criteria of the notes to the consolidated financial statements.

 To deal with this risk, Intermarine also monitors and strictly manages the company's cash flow and credit line needs with the aim of ensuring an effective and efficient management of financial resources as well as optimising the debt’s maturity standpoint.